unitedoperations/UnitedOperationsFramework/docs/toc/core/acre.md

 The playable units you assigned radios will now have radios when starting your mission!

+---

 ### Adding Rack Radios

 _**FEATURE IS WIP**_

+---

 ### Radio Scrambling, Babel and Channel Names

 1. Open the UO Framework menu.
 * ![image-title-here]({{ site.baseurl }}/resources/images/acre/acre_radios_1.png){:class="img-responsive"}

-2. Select "Configure ACRE".

-3. Select "Configure ACRE Settings"
+2. Select "Configure ACRE" and "Configure ACRE Settings".
 * ![image-title-here]({{ site.baseurl }}/resources/images/acre/acre_radios_2.png){:class="img-responsive"}

-4. Check the "Enable Scramble" and "Enable Babel" checkboxes as desired.
+3. Check the "Enable Scramble" and "Enable Babel" checkboxes as desired.
 * ![image-title-here]({{ site.baseurl }}/resources/images/acre/acre_scramble_babel.png){:class="img-responsive"}

 You will now have per-side scrambling and babel.

 In order to customize what languages each side uses, configure the side of your choosing through ACRE settings.

+---